networktocode/jdiff/README.md

 ### exact_match

 Check type `exact_match` is concerned about the value of the elements within the data structure.
 The key/values should match between the pre and post values.
 A diff is generated between the two data sets.
-As some outputs might be too verbose or includes fields that constantly change (i.e. interface counter), it is possible to exclude a portion of data traversed by JMESPATH, defining a list of keys that we want to exclude.
+As some outputs might be too verbose or include fields that constantly change (i.e. interface counter), it is possible to exclude a portion of data traversed by JMESPath by defining a list of keys that we want to exclude.

+| Przemek: Pre and post terminology is confusing.
+We should use more intuitive names.

+| Przemek: `get_value` is used without prior introduction.
+At this stage I'm not sure where this comes from, what it does, and what arguments does it accept.

 Examples: